 Better Bankside is a Business Improvement District.
 Its job is to make Bankside a thriving place to work, live and visit.

 Better Bankside is the third BID in the UK, the second in London and the first south of the river.
 A Business Improvement District (BID) is an independent, business-owned and led company, which seeks to improve a given location for commercial activity.
 Better Bankside's members are the 480+ companies in the BID area who pay its annual 'levy'.
 Many of these are heavily involved in the governance of the company.
+Every five years, member businesses vote on the continuation of the BID for another five year 'term'.
+Our next vote will take place on 28th November 2014.

 - Eight theme groups, meeting periodically, agree the elements of the programme